FAQs

 This is a public forum in which residents are welcome to engage and pose questions or comments to the Taskforce.
 The Council has also committed financial resources to carbon reduction, with a provision of £7.5m of dedicated capital funding for this purpose over the next four years.
 More information on our response to the Climate Emergency is available at: https://www.cheshirewestandchester.gov.uk/your-council/councillors-and-committees/the-climate-emergency/the-climate-emergency.aspx

-Why is a new car park needed?
+Why was a new car park needed?

-Although we are building a new car park, it is to replace the Market and Trinity St. car parks, (Trinity St. in Phase 2) so no net additional city centre spaces will be added as a result of Northgate.
+Although we built a new car park, it is to replace the Market and Trinity St. car parks, (Trinity St. in Phase 2) so no net additional city centre spaces will be added as a result of Northgate.
 On this basis the predicted car park trips will be no greater than at present and will avoid further carbon impacts associated with traffic.

 The Energy Statement submitted for planning confirms a number of the energy efficient design elements which have been included in the car park design, these include;